mArchitecT13/fastapi-blog-api/README.md

 Use python 3.10

-For stating the server use: python main.py
+For starting the server use: python main.py,
 It starts to listen on port 8000